rocamocha/defold-annie/readme.md

 See the API reference for a usage explanation of `.flip_offset()` and more of Annie's utilities.

 *Advanced:*
 You can ignore this dummy function and access the utilities with your own external function wrappers if that makes more sense for your use case (inclusion of utilities based on game state, for example).
-However, if you do this `annie.lock()` and `annie.unlock()` cannot be used for their secondary function of playing an animation while locking/unlocking the instance, and you will also need to overwrite `annie.animation_done()`.
+However, if you do this `annie.lock()` and `annie.unlock()` cannot be used for their secondary function of playing an animation while locking/unlocking the instance since they call `annie.play()` for this, and you will also need to overwrite `annie.animation_done()` if you want to keep this functionality.

 ## 3. Locking and unlocking the Annie instance
 ***